Get,

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-It is difficult to prevent whiteheads completely, but some things do help:
+It may be difficult to avoid whiteheads completely, but some things do help:

 • Opt for non-comedogenic makeup products.